rt-comps/rt-comps.github.io/dev/simon/components/rt-orderform/privfuncs.md

 - *False* - One or more fields failed validation
 ---
 ### #orderContinue()
-Changes the process from filling the cart to configuring pickup/delivery and completing the order.
+Replaces the menu with a form for specifying pickup information and user details

-If the user has previously saved their details then these are used to populate the form.
+If the user has previously saved their details then these are recovered from the *user-details* local storage object and used to populate the form.

 **Return Value:** *Undefined*